WP-Autoplugin/wp-banana/readme.txt

 - Combine multiple images from your Media Library or uploads
 - Seamlessly integrates with Gutenberg, Classic Editor, and most page builders

-Unlike many AI plugins, WP Nano Banana has:
+Unlike many AI plugins, WP Banana has:
 - **No ads, no locked features, no upsells**
 - **Native-like UI** that blends into WordPress core
 - **Secure, performant code** built for speed and reliability